1990 Quarter Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 It shows an eagle with its wings spread out and its wing tips facing down.
 These tips have an olive wreath curled below them from one wing to the other.

 The face value, Quarter Dollar, is below the wreath.
-The eagle is holding a bundle of arrows and the motto E Pluribus Unum is above its head, between its wing bones.
-The top of the coin reads United States of America.
+The eagle is holding a bundle of arrows, the motto E Pluribus Unum is above its head, and the top of the coin reads United States of America.

 Other Features of the 1990 Quarter